benorama/mfe-basic-demo/README.md

 For shell app, it will :
 1. update package.json to add @angular-architects/module-federation dependency (which provides ngx-build-plus)
-2. generates default webpack.config.js
+2. generates default custom builder webpack.config.js
 3. update angular.json to replace "@angular-devkit/build-angular:" to "ngx-build-plus:"
-4. update angular.json to use specific specified port
+4. update angular.json to assign specified ports
 5. move main.ts content to bootstrap.ts and replace it with dynamic import `import('./bootstrap').catch(err => console.error(err));` to allow lazy loading of shared libraries like @angular/core, common or router (defined in webpack.config.js)

 CREATE projects/shell/webpack.config.js (1267 bytes)